JuanPabloDiaz/freeForGeeks/README.md

 ## Monitoring

-- [Sentry](https://sentry.io) is a **real-time error tracking** that gives you insight into production deployments and information to reproduce and fix crashes. ⭐ [37k stars](https://github.com/getsentry/sentry)
+1. [Sentry](https://sentry.io) is a **real-time error tracking** that gives you insight into production deployments and information to reproduce and fix crashes. ⭐ [37k stars](https://github.com/getsentry/sentry)
-- [UpTimeRobot](https://uptimerobot.com) is a **website monitoring** service that checks your websites every 5 minutes and alerts you if your sites are down.
+2. [UpTimeRobot](https://uptimerobot.com) is a **website monitoring** service that checks your websites every 5 minutes and alerts you if your sites are down.
+3. [Open Status](https://www.openstatus.dev/) is the open-source website & API monitoring platform. ⭐ [GitHub](https://github.com/openstatusHQ/openstatus)
+4. [checklyhq](https://checklyhq.com) is a **API monitoring** service that checks your APIs every 5 minutes and alerts you if your APIs are down. ⭐ [GitHub](https://github.com/checkly)
-- [New Relic](https://newrelic.com) is a **performance monitoring** tool that helps you to monitor, troubleshoot, and optimize your application performance. ⭐ [GitHub](https://github.com/newrelic)
+5. [New Relic](https://newrelic.com) is a **performance monitoring** tool that helps you to monitor, troubleshoot, and optimize your application performance. ⭐ [GitHub](https://github.com/newrelic)

 - [Datadog](https://www.datadoghq.com) is a **cloud-scale monitoring** service that provides monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.
-- [checklyhq](https://checklyhq.com) is a **API monitoring** service that checks your APIs every 5 minutes and alerts you if your APIs are down. ⭐ [GitHub](https://github.com/checkly)
-- [Open Status](https://www.openstatus.dev/) is the open-source website & API monitoring platform. ⭐ [GitHub](https://github.com/openstatusHQ/openstatus)

 <div style="float: right">
 <a href="#">